Bell Centre: Retired jerseys

 While Elmer Lach and Henri Richard both wore the number 16, they were given separate ceremonies unlike Cournoyer and Moore.
 All have their own banner.

+Montreal Expos banner

-On October 18, 2005, the Canadiens also raised the following numbers on a single banner in honour of the former MLB team Montreal Expos, who left the city for Washington, D.C. after the 2004 season:
+On October 18, 2005, the Canadiens also raised a banner in honour of the former MLB team Montreal Expos, who left the city for Washington, D.C. after the 2004 season, and whose mascot, Youppi!, was adopted by the team.
+These numbers are not retired by the Canadiens.

+The banner features the retired numbers of the Expos: